infor-design/enterprise-wc/doc/COMPONENTS.md

 import { attributes } from '../../core/ids-attributes';
 import { customElement, scss } from '../../core/ids-decorators';

-// Import a Base File with all mixins and the main extends from element import Base from './../ids-[component-name].base';
+// Import the mixins if only a few can move this down to the class definition const Base = IdsEventsMixin(
+    IdsElement
+    );

 // Import Sass to be encapsulated in the component shadowRoot import styles from './ids-[component-name].scss';

 /**
- * IDS [Component] Component
+ * IDS Component Name Component
  * @type {[IdsComponent]}
  * @inherits IdsElement
  * @mixes IdsEventsMixin
  * @part container - the container element
  */
-@customElement('ids-[component]')
+@customElement('ids-component-name')
 @scss(styles)
 class [IdsComponent] extends Base {
   constructor() {